pytorch/ignite/examples/templates/vision/README.md

 ## How to use

-- Choose your task
 - Copy files to your project
-- Adapt the code to your specificity
+- Adapt the code to your task
   - dataflow
   - model/optimizer/criterion
   - training step